DaniValero/VAIBE/README.md

   npm run dev
 ```

-- To start the client naviagate to .\client\ and run
+- To start the client navigate to .\client\ and run
 ```bash
   npm start
 ```